Union stun Freiburg in race for Europe as Leverkusen seal top-four spot

 Issued on: Modified:

-Berlin (AFP) – Dutch winger Sheraldo Becker grabbed a goal and an assist as Union Berlin stunned top-four hopefuls Freiburg with a 4-1 win in a dramatic afternoon in the Bundesliga race for Europe on Saturday.
+Berlin (AFP) – Union Berlin coach Urs Fischer hailed an "amazing" achievement as his side stunned top-four hopefuls Freiburg with a 4-1 win on Saturday to seal a top-seven finish on a dramatic day in the Bundesliga's race for Europe.

+"It's amazing what the lads have managed to do this season," Fischer told Sky, after his side secured European qualification for the second year in a row.

-Union smashed in three goals in the first half to put themselves on course for the Europa League in sixth and dent Freiburg's hopes of a fairytale Champions League berth.
+Minnows Freiburg and Union have both been flying high this season, but it was the side from the capital who soared on Saturday as they smashed in three first-half goals to put themselves on course for the Europa League in sixth and dent Freiburg's hopes of a fairytale Champions League berth.

-Freiburg remain in a Champions League place overnight, but will now drop out of the top four if RB Leipzig beat Augsburg on Sunday.
+Freiburg remain in fourth, but will drop out of the Champions League places if RB Leipzig beat Augsburg on Sunday.

-Union's own fairytale continues however, with the Berliners now guaranteed a second successive season in European competition, having only been promoted in 2019.

 Becker then rampaged down the right wing to give his side a 3-0 lead at half-time and leave the home fans shellshocked.

-But Freiburg have come from behind at home before this season, and they came out fighting in the second half.

-Hoeler gave them fresh hope on the hour mark when he wriggled free of the back line to poke a long ball into the bottom corner.
+Hoeler gave Freiburg fresh hope on the hour mark when he wriggled free of the back line to poke a long ball into the bottom corner.

 But substitute Andras Schafer added a fourth for Union to end any hopes of a home comeback.